thwill1000/darnley/README.md

 A murder mystery adventure game.

-(c) 1997-2019 Tom & Jim Williams, All Rights Reserved
+(c) 1987-2019 Tom & Jim Williams, All Rights Reserved

 The following potted development history is "to the best of my recollection":

-The original design dates back to my early teens and was mostly done by me and my dad (though my dad's diary records that I tried to interest my mum in giving a persepctive on what girls might want in a video game) on a holiday in Wales sometime in the late 80's or early 90's.
-The intended target was the ZX Spectrum; the paper design has been lost (or is misfiled in a box in the atic) and if an implementation ever started on the ZX Spectrum it has been lost.
+The original design dates back to a family holiday on Mull in 1987 (when I would have been 13.)
+My dad and I devised the game over a series of walks and wrote up the design in the evenings (the original papers are now lost, or misfiled in a box in the attic.)
+I also recall trying to interest my mum in giving a persepctive on what girls might want in a video game.
+The intended target was the ZX Spectrum but if an implementation was ever started it has been lost (alongside everything else I wrote for the ZX Spectrum, BBC Micro and Amiga 500.)

-Shortly afterwards I also started an implementation in BBC BASIC but abandoned it due to memory constraints (and lack of talent.)
-This implementation has also been lost.
+Presumably shortly afterwards I recall starting an implementation in BBC BASIC but abandoned it due to memory constraints (and lack of talent.)

-In the late 90's whilst at University I revived the idea and created the most complete to date implementation in OPL on the Psion 3a.
+In the late 90's whilst at University I revived the idea and created the, to date,  most complete implementation in OPL on the Psion 3a.

-In August 2013 I wrote a C# utility to convert the Psion database file (.dbf) to XML and after a brief flirtation with implementing it as a .ASPX web-app I implemented the game (over another holiday with my parents) in the TADS 3 Interactive Fiction development system.
+In August 2013 I wrote a C# utility to convert the Psion database file (.dbf) to XML and after a brief flirtation with the possibilities of a .ASPX web-app I started an implementation (over another holiday with my parents) in the TADS 3 Interactive Fiction development system.
 This attempt didn't continue beyond the holiday, one of the reasons was a realisation that the game as designed was too primitive for